ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Provisioning and retrieval of authentication credentials (see {{Section 12 of I-D.ietf-core-oscore-groupcomm}}).
 The Group Manager acts as repository of authentication credentials of group members, and provides them upon request.

 * Freshness of messages (see {{Section 5.2 of I-D.ietf-core-oscore-groupcomm}}).
-This concerns how a recipient node can assert freshness of messages received within the group.
+This concerns how a recipient node can verify freshness of messages received within the group.

 Before sending the Join Response, the Group Manager MUST verify that the joining node actually owns the associated private key.
 To this end, the Group Manager relies on the proof-of-possession challenge-response defined in {{sec-joining-node-to-GM}}.